Making Big Data Personal Through Design

 Today, visual communicators have access to more data than ever before.
 With skill, purpose, and ethical design, designers can emulate Snow, Nightingale, and Du Bois, transforming raw numbers into clear, influential narratives.
 Research, such as studies on narrative persuasion, shows that effective data storytelling engages both mind and heart, allowing audiences to see themselves in the narrative (Matei & Hunter, 2021).
 This personal connection simplifies complex information, highlights key insights, and makes meaning clear and memorable.

-Just as photographers once waited for the perfect light, today, designers mine many publicly available datasets for patterns, behaviors, and insights, using ethical practices to ensure data integrity.
-For visual communicators, data literacy becomes an essential skill to unlock this potential.
+Just as photographers wait for the perfect light, today’s visual communicators can tap into many publicly available datasets to uncover patterns, behaviors, and insights.
+Data literacy becomes an essential skill to unlock this potential, ensuring ethical practices that protect data integrity and avoid bias.

 Graphic by Lisa Charlotte Muth | from Datawrapper.de